maluramichael/malura/posts/anti-cheat-tricks-variable-offset/index.md

 tags: cpp reverse-engineering code
 ---

-A little class which shows you how some developers obfuscate values in their games.
+A little class which shows you how some developers obfuscate values in their games to prevent memory editing.

+This technique adds a random offset to stored values, making them harder to find and modify in memory scanners.
 ```
-#include
+#include <iostream>

 template<typename T>
 class OffsetVariable {